-Under the NGSA, the Ministry of Energy and Minerals (MEM) is responsible for procuring and delivering all of the Plant's natural gas requirements.
+Under the NGSA, the MEM is responsible for procuring and delivering all the Plant's natural gas requirements.
 All gas delivered to the Plant by the MEM must meet minimum quality standards.
 In the event that natural gas is unavailable, and provided that Sembcorp Salalah is not in breach of its obligations regarding the operations of the Plant and where the Plant is operational using backup diesel, Sembcorp Salalah is still entitled to receive capacity charges from OPWP, in addition to its incremental costs for the use of diesel from the MEM.
 Any increase in the price of gas charged by the MEM is directly passed through the PWPA.
 The Plant has therefore mitigated risks associated with gas quality, gas supply and gas price.